ALTIBASE/Documents/Manuals/Altibase_trunk/eng/GettingStarted_Eng.md

 A constraint is a condition that is imposed to maintain data consistency when inserting or changing data in a table.

 You can distinguish between column constraints and table constraints depending on the constraints.
-Altibas supports the following constraints:
+Altibase supports the following constraints:

 -   NOT NULL / NULL Constraints